johnhalz/Odyssey/README.md

 ```

 which will then prompt you to create a username and password, you will then be able to log into the admin page.

-## Documentation
-You can find all the documentation for this project [linked here](https://github.com/johnhalz/Odyssey/wiki).

 ## Future Related Projects
 While related projects do not exist yet, a few are in the roadmap: